lakejs/lake-docs/guide/index.md

 editor.render();
 ```

-Visit the [npm example](https://codesandbox.io/embed/hm39df?module=/src/index.js) on CodeSandbox to see this in action.

 ::: warning Note
-Ensure `lake.css` is included before rendering the editor.
+Ensure `lake.css` is loaded before rendering the editor.
 :::

+For a live demonstration, check out the [npm example](https://codesandbox.io/embed/hm39df?module=/src/index.js) on CodeSandbox.

 ## Quick start with CDN

-If you prefer plain JavaScript without any build steps, you can use the bundled files directly from a CDN like jsDelivr or UNPKG.
-You can also download these files and host them yourself.
+If you prefer to use plain JavaScript without any build steps, you can load the bundled files directly from a CDN like jsDelivr or UNPKG.
+You can also download and host the files yourself.

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib
 * UNPKG: https://unpkg.com/browse/lakelib/

-In the `<head>` of your HTML page, add the following lines of code:
+Include the following lines in the `<head>` section of your HTML page:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/lakelib@0.3/dist/lake.min.css" />
 <script src="https://cdn.jsdelivr.net/npm/lakelib@0.3/dist/lake.min.js"></script>
 ```

-In the HTML page, add the following code that will serve as placeholders for the editor:
+Place the editor placeholders within your HTML:

 ```html
 <div class="my-editor">